Super Bowl: Traditions

 Over the years, the Super Bowl has developed a number of traditions and mainstays.
 Some date back to the earliest Super Bowls, while others are more recent inventions.

 Roman numerals

 Unique among the major North American professional sports leagues, the NFL uses Roman numerals to designate its championship Super Bowl game.
+It was first used for Super Bowl V and applied retroactively to the preceding four editions.
 An exception to this rule occurred in Super Bowl 50 for marketing purposes.

 Commercials

-Commercials have become one of the most culturally iconic aspects of the Super Bowl, with many viewers watching the game only to watch the commercials.
-Due to the NFL charging large fees for commercial rights, Super Bowl commercials are noted for their extremely high budgets compared to typical TV commercials and their use of celebrity endorsements.
+The Super Bowl is one of the few events in which more than 100 million people view the same content simultaneously, and has been called "one of the last remaining monocultural events in human history" and "the last bastion of true human-to-human connection".
+Super Bowl ads themselves have become a spectacle, a barometer of cultural relevance, "expos[ing] a deeper truth about contemporary capitalism".
+The cost of a 30-second ad grew from $37,500 in 1967 to $8,000,000 in 2026 (over $266,000 per second), thus exemplifying the attention economy.

 Presidential interview

 Since George W. Bush, every President of the United States has sat for at least one pre-game Super Bowl interview.
 President Bush was interviewed before the game in 2004, but it did not become a regular tradition until the Presidency of Barack Obama, who was interviewed each year of his presidency.
 Donald Trump was interviewed in 2017, 2019, and 2020 and Joe Biden was interviewed in 2021 and 2022.
 In 2025, Trump was again interviewed during the first year of his second term.
 Interview topics were mostly apolitical and focused on football before 2014, but this changed when Bill O'Reilly conducted a more confrontational interview with President Obama before Super Bowl XLVIII.
 Since then, interviews have been more focused on politics and public policy.